mboma99/AfroAroma/README.md

 - **User Panel:**
   - Access user-specific features.
-  - Place orders and view order history.
+  - Place orders to cart and view order history.
+  - Able to leave a review and rating.
+  - Able to product details

 ## Architecture